pepsipepsi/website002/data/articles/markdown/article008.md

 # ES6 Arrow Functions

 > You have to relax when you're shooting an arrow.
-You can't be tense.
-And that just helps, in your day-to-day life.

 > ~ Stephen Amell